 How to Get Paid What You're Worth

-It’s in your employer’s best interest, as well as yours, to make sure that you’re being paid appropriately for your skills, abilities, and experience.
-In fact, most hiring managers expect candidates to negotiate, once a job offer is on the table.
+And in most cases, it pays to negotiate, especially when taking a new job.
+Most hiring managers expect candidates to negotiate, once a job offer is on the table.
 Fail to do so, and you could cost yourself $1 million in lost earnings over the course of your career.

 Of course, there’s a right way and a wrong way to go about negotiating salary.
-To get paid what you’re worth, be prepared.
-Research salaries in your industry before you ask for more, and increase your chances of getting the salary you deserve.
+To get paid what you’re worth, make a plan that’s based on data, not secondhand information from your braggy coworker.

 An alternative is to tell the employer you'd like to know more about the job responsibilities prior to discussing salary.
 You can also give the employer a salary range based upon salary research you've just completed and cite the research you have done.

 Keep in mind that there may not be much flexibility.
 If the employer has a budget or an established salary structure, the best you might get is the top of the range for that particular position.